mecid/mecid.github.io/_posts/2019-11-06-the-power-of-closures-in-swiftui.md

 Navigation is a crucial topic, and we already covered it in previous posts, to learn more about navigation in SwiftUI take a look at [the dedicated post](/2019/07/17/navigation-in-swiftui/).

 #### Conclusion
-This week we learned how to use *closures* to extract navigation and user input handling from *SwiftUI* views. *Closures* allow us to make our views decoupled and respecting the single responsibility principle.
-We can benefit it to build simple and composable view hierarchies in *SwiftUI*.
+This week we learned how to use *closures* to extract navigation and user input handling from SwiftUI views. *Closures* allow us to make our views decoupled and respecting the single responsibility principle.
+We can benefit it to build simple and composable view hierarchies in SwiftUI.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!